 Broiling chicken tenders in the oven is fast and convenient.
 It also allows you to put grill marks on the chicken, which increases its taste and flavor.
 Plus, they take well to marinating, which further improves their flavor.

 Things You'll Need

 Resealable plastic bags

-Place the unfrozen pieces of chicken tenderloin into a sealed plastic bag with a marinade of your choice.
+- Place the unfrozen or thawed chicken tenders into a sealed plastic bag with a marinade of your choice.

 - Not all ovens have a distinct high or low broil setting.
 If you oven only has one broil setting, use that.

-Remove the tenderloins from oven with oven mitts and tongs.
+- Remove the tenderloins from oven with oven mitts and tongs.

-Stick a meat thermometer into the thickest tenderloin you have cooked to check the internal temperature.
+- Stick a meat thermometer into the thickest tenderloin to check the internal temperature.
 The U.S. Department of Agriculture states that chicken must be cooked to 160 degrees Fahrenheit for it to be safe to eat.

 - If the chicken isn't at the desired temperature, place it back into the oven for an additional 2 minutes before rechecking.

 Instead of a marinade, use dry seasonings such as salt and pepper to cook the chicken.
 A marinade will help keep the chicken moist.